Universal Quantum Computer Simulation of 50 Qubits on Europe`s First Exascale Supercomputer Harnessing Its Heterogeneous CPU-GPU Architecture: Innovations Realized

-As previously demonstrated~\cite{RAED19a}, the memory requirement can be reduced by a factor of eight by using a special form of adaptive byte encoding (see \autoref{sec:byteencoding}), representing each state-vector element by 2 bytes ($2\times\qty{8}{\bit}$) instead of 16 bytes ($2\times\qty{64}{\bit}$, for a complex number in FP64 precision).
+As previously demonstrated~\cite{RAED19a}, the memory requirement can be reduced by a factor of eight by using a special form of adaptive byte encoding (see \autoref{sec:byteencoding}), representing each state vector element by 2 bytes ($2\times\qty{8}{\bit}$) instead of 16 bytes ($2\times\qty{64}{\bit}$, for a complex number in FP64 precision).
 This compression reduces precision in general cases (though not in specific ones, such as the gate sequences used for benchmarking in this work) and increases computation time (see \autoref{sec:byteencoding}).

 Employing this technique makes it possible to reach the 50-qubit barrier with a universal quantum computer simulator running on JUPITER.
-A key question, then, is how to let JUQCS-50 compute entirely on the GPU using also the LPDDR5 host memory in its GH200 superchip efficiently within the GPU-based execution with minimal performance impacts.
+A key question, then, is how to let JUQCS-50 compute entirely on the GPU using also the LPDDR5 host memory in its GH200 superchip efficiently within the GPU-based execution with minimal performance impacts. { To this end, we adopt a design in which the CPUs act solely as memory hosts, while all computation, including encoding and decoding as well as communication, is performed on the GPUs.}

 In conclusion, to push the boundaries of what can be simulated with state-of-the-art hardware such as JUPITER, it is necessary to